 Email me to arrange a 50% discount for having been registered for a previous Classy Videos workshop.

 I'm really busy in February and March.
 Will you be offering Classy Videos again?

-I do plan to offer another Classy Videos workshop.
-It is not on my calendar yet, but it will probably take place Summer or Fall 2018.
+I do plan to offer another Classy Videos workshop, but it won't be until 2019.
 Click here to sign up to be notified about my online workshops.